-&lt;sup>5 Publicly-owned and privately-owned water systems are eligible to receive principal forgiveness for lead line replacement funding in communities with an MHI less than the MHI for the State.
+4 Water systems are eligible to receive principal forgiveness for lead line replacement funding in communities with an MHI less than the MHI for the State.
 These projects are funded in project priority order according to ranking assigned by the priority ranking system (see Appendix 1).
 PF Funding is capped per applicant/year based on the number of known lead service lines.

-Small systems with a population less than or equal to 1,000 are eligible to receive principal forgiveness for corrosion control treatment and lead line replacement in communities with an MHI less than the MHI for the State.
+5 Small systems with a population less than or equal to 1,000 are eligible to receive principal forgiveness for corrosion control treatment and lead line replacement in communities with an MHI less than the MHI for the State.